kaltura/all-in-one-video-pack.wordpress/readme.txt

 * Easy installation that takes just 4 steps and a few minutes.

-Additional capabilities coming soon:
+New features included in Version 2.3:

-* The ability to create, manage and display video playlists
+* Widescreen support - you can now upload widescreen videos into a 16:9 player
-* Podcast recorder and player
+* New cool video player designs to choose from
-* The ability to create video galleries
+* Choose between uploading a single media file or creating a mix with more than one file
-* Advanced playing features such as:  subtitles, download button, credits, content discovery, etc.
+* Bug fixing and maintenance

-Showcase your blog, see examples and pictures of the plugin and get support in our forum: http://community.kaltura.org/viewforum.php?f=4
+Showcase your blog, see examples and pictures of the plugin and get support in our forum: http://kaltura.org/forums/wordpress-kaltura-plugin-all-one-video-pack-forums

 == Installation ==